mgriebling/Integers/README.md

 You should have received a copy of the GNU Lesser General Public License along with Integers.
 If not, write to the Free Software Foundation, 59 Temple Place - Suite 330, Boston, MA 02111-1307, USA.

 This module is a reformulation of (parts of) Python's *longobject.c* in Swift.
 Optimizations like Karatsuba multiplication and string conversion for power of two base have been omitted.
 All errors are mine, of course.

 Added algorithms are from Knuth: _The Art Of Computer Programming_, Vol 2, section 4.3.1

-Ported to Swift by Michael Griebling, 18 July 2015.

 # Examples